U53RW4R3/RemoteKeyStrokes/README.md

 - Implement Bin2Hex file transfer

+- Implement a persistence function for both windows and linux.

+- Implement antiforensics function for both windows and linux.

 - Implement to read shellcode input and run C# implant and powershell runspace

-- Implement a persistence backdoor.
-Sticky keys, displayswitch

 ## References